akhomy/docker-compose-lamp/README.md

 If you want to archive your project on Linux and extract to use on Windows with Docker Toolbox just remove `ibdata` and `ib_logfile*` files in your MySQL data directory.
 Uncomment in `docker-compose.yml` section `# build: docker/images/mysql/.` and remove section `image: mysql`.
 Then run a command:
-`docker-compose stop && docker-compose rm -f && docker-compose up --build -d` To verify work check that MySQL container run a command:
+`docker-compose stop && docker-compose rm -f && docker-compose up --build -d` To verify work check that MySQL container works run a command:
 `docker-compose ps`.